LeifCastle/EvoRun/README.md

 - Make negative shields red and positive shields blue
 - Make events closer together (rendering two or more of the same events at once on the cavas) so difficutly is the same but speed can be reduced allowing the player to read shield options easier
 - Reduce code by creating a sprite class
+- Use media queries to render game correctly on any desktop